snrnats/doc-centre/docfx_project/pro/api/includes/_get_pickup_options.md

 * **Origin Address**
 * **Destination Address**

-The **Pickup Options** endpoint returns a `{Locations}` array containing pertinant details for each pickup location that has the capability to accept your consignment.
-The location's full address, distance from destination address, latitude and longitude, and opening and closing times are provided for you to surface the information in the checkout which enables your customers to chose the most convenient option for them.
+The **Pickup Options** endpoint returns a `{Locations}` array containing details of each pickup location that can accept your consignment.
+PRO provides the location's full address, distance from destination address, latitude / longitude, and opening and closing times, enabling you to surface this information at checkout so that your customers can choose a convenient option.

-Each `{Location}` object contains a `{DeliveryOptions}` array listing the delivery promises that are available to that location for the proposed consignment.
-Each `{DeliveryOptions}` includes; a delivery date, a start and end time, the carrier and service, the cost of delivery and the latest shipping date and time possible to meet the promise.
+Each `{Location}` object contains a `{DeliveryOptions}` array listing the delivery promises available to that location for the proposed consignment.

-The pickup options available for a given consignment can change over time and should therefore be treated an dynamic.
-This is primarily due to differnet carriers collecting at differnet times at each shipping location or the pickup locations provider updating the list of active locations.
-Pickup locations are classified as either finite or infinate capacity.
-In the case of finite capcity the locations provider may disable or enable a location at any time as demand for the locatation dictates.
-Sorted strongly advise that location details are never cached for re-use in the web store or checkout due to the dynamic nature of the information.

 > <span class="note-header">More Information:</span>
 > * For full reference information on the <strong>Pickup Options</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/PickupOptions">Pickup Options</a></strong> page of the API reference.